 Strangely enough, the main produce was… spring onions?!

-But first, after climbing down from the Mount Penanjakan viewpoints, consider returning to your hotel for a change of clothes & to refill your LifeStraw Go – now that the sun has come out & it’s pretty warm, trade your cold clothing for shorts, t-shirt & a hat.
+But first, after climbing down from the Mount Penanjakan viewpoints, consider returning to your hotel for a change of clothes & to refill your LifeStraw Go Water Filter Bottle – now that the sun has come out & it’s pretty warm, trade your cold clothing for shorts, t-shirt & a hat.

-Bring something you can use as a face mask too (like a bandana) as the climb is extremely dusty, otherwise you will be inhaling & breathing a lot of it through your nose & mouth.
+Bring a headwrap to use as a face mask as the climb is extremely dusty, otherwise you will be inhaling & breathing a lot of it through your nose & mouth.

 Now it’s time to get to business – & see the other side of Mount Bromo.